domiyanyue/my_notes/SYCLTutorials/SYCL_KernelExecutionModel.md

 Now we understand the rational of global dimension and local dimension.
 Let's how they look like in SYCL.

+## Examples
+Now let's check some code samples to see how global dimension and local dimension works.

+### Example 1.
+Simple Vector Add

+### Example 2.
+Reduce Sum

 ## Global Dimension in SYCL
 In SYCL, when a kernel is submitted for execution, each instannce is a **work-item** and can be identified by a **global id** which is provided by the index space in SYCL called **ND-range**.
 A **ND-range** in SYCL defines the **global dimension**, N can 1, 2 or 3.
 Each kernel execute the same code but can use **global id** to specialize the computation.
 A typical example is to use **global id** to as array index to access only 1 item.